-The Requests tab shows the actions performed on request messages.
+The Requests Headers tab shows the manipulations performed on headers of request messages.
 An entry is created by clicking the Add In Header Control or Add Out Header Control button depending on the direction (relative to the Avaya SBCE) of the message to be modified.
-The entry shown below blocks incoming OPTIONS messages and returns a 200 OK response.
+The entry shown below removes the Supported header in all incoming (CBTS to Avaya SBCE) SIP request messages such as INVITEs and UPDATEs.
+This is necessary to prevent dropping of active calls.
 See Section 2.2 for full details.